+Reliable communication systems are the backbone of efficient operations.
 Did you know?
 Almost 85% of businesses use phones more than any other communication channel.

 Whether you’re a small business or a large enterprise, choosing the right phone system solution can impact everything from collaboration to customer experience.

-What is PRI (Primary Rate Interface)?
+What is PRI (Primary Rate Interface) and how does it work?

 PRI, short for Primary Rate Interface, is a traditional phone system technology based on ISDN (Integrated Services Digital Network).
 It uses a physical connection installed on an organization’s premises to deliver voice and data.